postmodern/wordlist.rb/README.md

   * Can parse/skip digits, special characters, whole numbers, acronyms.
   * Can normalize case, apostrophes, and acronyms.
 * Supports wordlist operations for combining multiple wordlists together.
-* Supports wordlist manipulating to modify the words in the wordlist on the fly.
+* Supports wordlist modify or mutating the words in the wordlist on the fly.
 * Fast-ish

 ## Examples